-Edition 108 of the Tour de France starts on Friday 2 July 2021 in Copenhagen, Denmark, to finish on Sunday the 25th in Paris.
-The first three stages are played out in Denmark before the race continues in France on Tuesday the 6th of July.
+Edition 108 of the Tour de France is scheduled to start in Best, Brittany, on 26 June 2021 to finish on Sunday 18 July in Paris.
+The first four stages are all played out in Brittany.

 Same goes for stage 3.
 The 182 kilometres route travels from Vejle to Sønderborg.
 Slightly more undulating, but the highest point of the day says it all.
 Côte de Genner Strand peaks out at 57 metres – so yes, this one should be for fast finishers also.

 Tour de France 2022: routes, profiles, more